Ravenhall

 AreaSearch assessment of residential development activity positions Ravenhall among the top 25% of areas assessed nationwide

-With around 206 people per approval, Ravenhall reflects a developing area.
-According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 8,450 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.
+New developments primarily consist of detached houses (93.0%) with a smaller proportion of medium and high-density housing (7.0%), preserving Ravenhall's low-density nature while attracting space-seeking buyers.
+Currently, there are around 206 people per approval in Ravenhall, indicating a developing area.
+According to the latest AreaSearch quarterly estimate, Ravenhall is projected to add approximately 8,497 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development